OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/advanced_ssh_usage.rst

 .. warning::

-   This configuration is mentioned only for completeness but is **NOT RECOMMENDED** for general use.
+   This configuration is mentioned only for information but is **NOT RECOMMENDED** for general use.

-Following configuration completely disables storing and checking the identity of the remote sides you are connecting over SSH.
-You can use the configuration if you don't need or want to manage the list of host SSH keys in ``known_hosts`` at all. **It introduces a major security issues and shouldn't be used.**
+The following configuration completely disables storing and checking the identity of the remote sides you are connecting to over SSH.
+You can use the configuration if you don't need or want to manage the list of host SSH keys in ``known_hosts`` at all. **It introduces a major security issue and shouldn't be used.**

 .. prompt:: bash $ auto